HakimMeskine/llm-bbox/bbox/pcb/manufacturing_guide.md

-# PCB Manufacturing Guide for ESP32 Button Box
+# PCB Manufacturing Guide for ESP32 Button Box with RGB LEDs

-This guide provides instructions for preparing the PCB design files for manufacturing with services like PCBway.
+This guide provides instructions for preparing the PCB design files for manufacturing with services like PCBway, including special considerations for the RGB LED integration.

 ## Recommended PCB Design Software